-There is currently no indication that this will become a principal risk to the Group but the Board will continue to monitor.
+There is currently no indication that this will become a principal risk to the Group but the Board will continue to monitor any changes made in tax regulation across all jurisdictions in which the Group operates.
+Refer to note 12 for further information on taxation payable by Basinghall due to a change in tax regulation.